 Responsibilities: Install, calibrate, and maintain campus electrical metering systems.
 Provide monthly campus utilities usage.
 Engineering Design, and Project Management, of campus controls systems.
 Provide electrical controls system support to Central Heating Plant.

-Responsibilities: Manager of the campus Dig Safe program for on campus Dig Safe request.
-Provides project support for Physical Plant, Utility and Energy related projects.
+Responsibilities: Provides project support for Physical Plant, Utility and Energy related projects.
 Manage campus wide water treatment program for building heat and cooling systems.
 Responsible for the operation of the Effluent Reclamation Project.

 Campus Water Treatment